A400 road (Great Britain): Air pollution

 Air pollution along the A400 varies.
 Air pollution is monitored by the City of Westminster, the London Borough of Camden, and the London Borough of Islington.
 Levels of Nitrogen dioxide (NO2) sometimes exceed the Air Quality Objective, set by the UK Department for Environment, Food, and Rural Affairs (Defra) at 40 micrograms per metres cubed (μg/m3).
 Exposure to high levels of NO2 can lead to respiratory problems, and the gases sometimes inflame the lining of the lungs, reducing immunity to lung infections.

 In the City of Westminster, there is a nearby NO2 monitoring point entitled Oxford Street East.
-In 2018, levels of NO2 failed to meet the Air Quality Objective, with the monitoring point recording an annual mean of 76 μg/m^3.
+In 2018, levels of NO2 failed to meet the Air Quality Objective, with the monitoring point recording an annual mean of 76 μg/m3.

 In the London Borough of Camden, levels of NO2 are monitored in several locations in close proximity to the A400.
 Results from 2018 include: